umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-4.md

 ### Summary of the Artefact

-One important concept I selected from the Week 9 workshop was John Stuart Mill's ethical perspective on censorship.
-The workshop explained that Mill opposed censorship and supported freedom of expression because individuals and majorities can be mistaken.
-Open discussion allows ideas to be questioned and tested.
-The workshop also introduced Mill's harm principle, under which intervention can be justified when it is necessary to prevent harm to other people (CQUniversity Australia, 2026).
+A key principle that I took from the workshop held in Week 9 was John Stuart Mill's view about censorship.
+According to the presentation, Mill resisted censorship and favored freedom of expression because both individuals and the majority of people may be wrong.
+Discussion lets ideas be analyzed and challenged.
+In addition, the presentation dealt with Mill's harm principle, implying that intervention may be necessary in case of preventing harm to others (CQUniversity Australia, 2026).

 ### Reflection and Justification

-I selected this concept because it gave me an ethical framework for evaluating censorship rather than considering the issue only from a legal or technical perspective.
+This principle was selected by me since it gave me an ethical background to judge about censorship, not only from legal or technical point of view.

-“I learned from Mill's harm principle that freedom of expression should generally be respected, while restrictions may sometimes be justified when they are necessary to prevent harm to other people.”
+“I learned from Mill's harm principle that freedom of speech should be respected, although some restrictions may be justified”.
-This closely reflects the ethical concept taught in your Week 9 slides